coolpalani/auto_wordpress/README.md

 # auto_wordpress
 Wordpress automatic deployment with openstack heat and ansible.

-Is necesary hace already install sudo.
+Is necesary have already install sudo.

 For the execution of deploy.sh you need activate openstack's credentials and change the ssh key on ansible.cfg.